Robert Guillaume: Television

 Guillaume made several guest appearances on sitcoms, including Good Times, The Jeffersons, Sanford and Son, Saved by the Bell: The College Years and in the 1990s sitcoms The Fresh Prince of Bel-Air and A Different World.
 Guillaume also played Dr. Franklin in season 6, episode 6 ("Chain Letter") of the series All in the Family, in which he coyly referenced Marcus Welby, M.D., a TV series in which he had guest-starred in 1970.

 His series-regular debut was on the ABC series Soap, playing Benson, a butler, from 1977 to 1979.
 Guillaume continued the role in a spin-off series, Benson, which ran for 158 episodes from 1979 until 1986.

 In 1985, Guillaume appeared in the television mini-series North and South as abolitionist leader Frederick Douglass, who escaped from slavery and became a leader of the anti-slavery movement prior to the American Civil War.

 He also appeared as marriage counselor Edward Sawyer on The Robert Guillaume Show (1989), Detective Bob Ballard on Pacific Station (1991–1992), and television executive Isaac Jaffe on Aaron Sorkin's short-lived but critically acclaimed Sports Night (1998–2000).
 Guillaume suffered a mild stroke on January 14, 1999, while filming an episode of the latter series.
 He recovered and his character was later also depicted as having had a stroke.
 He also made a guest appearance on 8 Simple Rules for Dating My Teenage Daughter.
 He made one of his final TV appearances during season 5 on Oprah: Where Are They Now?

-His voice was employed for characters in television series Captain Planet and the Planeteers, Fish Police, and Happily Ever After: Fairy Tales for Every Child.
+He voiced characters in the television series Captain Planet and the Planeteers, Fish Police, and Happily Ever After: Fairy Tales for Every Child.
 He was known for the voice of Rafiki in the movie The Lion King and its sequels and spin-offs.
 He lent his deep tenor voice as Mr. Thicknose in The Land Before Time VIII: The Big Freeze.
 He also supplied the voice for Eli Vance in the 2004 video game Half-Life 2 and its episodic sequels.

+Other activities

+Guillaume and his wife Donna were co-founders of Artists for a Free South Africa (later renamed Artists for a New South Africa) in 1989, along with a number of other Hollywood actors, including Alfre Woodard.

 Personal life

 Guillaume was married twice; first to Marlene Williams in 1955, with whom he had two sons.
 Guillaume's daughter was born in 1980.
 They divorced in 1984.
 He married Donna Brown in 1986.
-The couple had a daughter, Rachel.
+The couple had a daughter.
 He also fathered a daughter by a different mother, who was born in 1950.

 In 1999, Guillaume suffered a stroke while working on Sports Night at Walt Disney Studios in Burbank, California.
 The stroke was minor, causing relatively slight damage and little effect on his speech.
 After six weeks in the hospital, he underwent therapy consisting of walks and gym sessions.